-Potential impacts to sea turtles include noise and the presence of construction equipment.
+Potential temporary impacts to sea turtles include elevated noise levels and the presence of WAU placement equipment and turbidity generated during construction.
 However, these impacts are expected to be short-term, localized, and minor.
-Due to the species' mobility and the implementation of NMFS' Sea Turtle and Small-tooth Sawfish Construction Conditions (NMFS 2006), the risk of injury from construction will be negligible.
+Due to the species' mobility and the implementation of NMFS' Sea Turtle and Small-tooth Sawfish Construction Conditions, the risk of injury from construction will be negligible.

-Since construction equipment would be operating and constructing platforms in seawater, no potential impacts to the gopher tortoise are expected.
+Since construction equipment would be operating and constructing breakwater from either an established ROW with little no actual gopher tortoise habitat, or from barges located in seawater, no potential impacts to the gopher tortoise are expected.

-Since the Alabama red-bellied turtle rarely occurs in saltwater, and considering most of the populations occur in the backwaters of upper Mobile Bay, the project would have no effect on this species.
+Since the Alabama red-bellied turtle rarely occurs in saltwater, and considering most of the populations occur in the backwaters of upper Mobile Bay, the project would have no effects on this species (NMFS March 23, 2006).